Private Internet Access vs IPVanish 2026: Which VPN Actually Wins?

 - Privacy-focused users who want a verified no-logs policy

-- Budget-conscious users willing to commit to a long-term plan
+- Budget-conscious users willing to lock in a long-term plan

 Pricing